adlnet/xAPI-Spec/xAPI.md

 ###### Example

-See [Appendix E](#AppendixE) for examples of Activity Definitions for each of the cmi.interaction types.
+See [Appendix C](#AppendixC) for examples of Activity Definitions for each of the cmi.interaction types.

 <a name="agentasobj"/>